cdent/gabbi/docs/source/jsonpath.rst

 .. highlight:: json

-Here is a JSONPath example, demonstrating some of these features.
+Here is a JSONPath example demonstrating some of these features.
 Given JSON data as follows::

     {"pets": [